rudra112p/crowdflow-ai/README.md

 - 📊 **Historical TfL Data** – Built using Transport for London NUMBAT passenger-demand data.

 - ☁️ **Cloud Deployment** – Application is deployed on Render and accessible online.

+## 📈 Model Performance

+The Random Forest regression model was evaluated using standard regression metrics:

+- **R² Score:** 0.594
+- **Mean Absolute Error (MAE):** 146.34 passengers
+- **Root Mean Squared Error (RMSE):** 293.75 passengers

+The R² score indicates that the model explains approximately **59.4% of the variance** in passenger demand within the evaluated dataset.

+> Note: The model was trained on a subset of the available processed data because of local computational limitations during development.